FreeCAD/FreeCAD/src/Mod/CAM/Roadmap/README.md

 A robust, intuitive, and industry-ready CAM solution that:

-- Integrates seamlessly with the FreeCAD modeling workflows
+- Integrates seamlessly with the FreeCAD modeling workflow, unit schemas, and translation
 - Supports professional CNC workflows
 - Is usable and intuitive for hobbyist and non-professionals
 - Embraces open standards